School Bus Driver

 If a kid is just so unruly that it's more than you can handle, can you get his bus privileges revoked?

-Asked by Jaime almost 12 years ago
+Asked by Jaime over 12 years ago

 Yes, riding the buses in the USA is a privilege, not a right.
 We have the power to get their bus riding privilege revoked, but we have to go through the school and show a track record through write ups, warnings, parent conferences, etc, with no changes before we can actually get the privilege revoked.
 In my school system, the kids who get written up have a progressive consequence.
 First write up is a warning.
 Second, is 1-3 days off the bus, third is 3-5 days off the bus, fourth is 5-10 days off, and then finally off for the rest of the semester or year.
 Unfortunately in my system, not all principals follow the system dictated by the school board and the parents will and have gone to the school board over their child losing riding privileges even though the behavior has not changed.
 Its frustrating for us.

-Asked by abter1 almost 12 years ago
+Asked by Cheri over 12 years ago